Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

 We now construct $k$-Lipschitz maps between hyperbolic one-holed tori using $k$-expansion maps between ideal Saccheri quadrilaterals.

+In Lemma \ref{thm:chainrecurrent}, we shall make use of Thurston's theory of train tracks and train track approximation of measured geodesic laminations as it is presented in \S 8.9 of his Princeton lecture notes \cite{T-Notes3}.
+A measured geodesic lamination is said to be \emph{rational} if its support is the union of simple closed geodesics.
+Otherwise it is said to be \emph{irrational}.
+In the train track coordinates charts, this distinction corresponds to the usual distinction between rational and irrational coordinates of the lamination, up to a multiplicative constant.

+A compactly supported geodesic lamination on a hyperbolic surface is said to be \emph{chain recurrent} if it is the limit of simple closed geodesics in the Hausdorff topology of the set of compact subsets of the surface.
+The support of a chain recurrent geodesic lamination, as a Hausdorff limit of compact subsets, is necessarily compact.
+We refer the reader to \cite{Thurston1986} p.
+25 for the basic properties of chain recurrent laminations.

-\begin{lemma}[Chain recurrence characterization] A one-holed torus admits in the interior of its convex core three types of geodesic laminations which are chain recurrent (that is, which are limits in the Hausdorff topology of simple closed geodesics); see Figure~\ref{fig:chainrecurrence}: \begin{enumerate} \item simple closed geodesics $\gamma$; \item the union of a simple closed geodesic $\gamma$ and a bi-infinite geodesic $\ell$ which spirals to $\gamma$ from one side of $\gamma$ and to $\gamma^{-1}$ from the other side; \item geodesic laminations $\mu$ with uncountably many leaves corresponding to the support of some measured laminations. \end{enumerate} \end{lemma}
+\begin{lemma}[Chain recurrence characterization] A one-holed torus admits in the interior of its convex core three types of geodesic laminations which are chain recurrent; see Figure~\ref{fig:chainrecurrence}: \begin{enumerate} \item a simple closed geodesic $\gamma$; \item the union of a simple closed geodesic $\gamma$ and a bi-infinite geodesic $\ell$ which spirals to $\gamma$ from one side of $\gamma$ and to $\gamma^{-1}$ from the other side; \item a geodesic lamination $\mu$ with uncountably many leaves corresponding to the support of some irrational measured geodesic lamination $[\mu]$. \end{enumerate} \end{lemma}